A Useful Guide To Nuraghe Palmavera, Sardinia

 Once you start walking around the village and getting closer to the defensive walls protecting the main towers, you will feel like time has been rewinded.
 If you close your eyes, maybe you can even picture the place filled with people and life.

-One of the main features of Palmavera Nuraghe Complex is the “council room” where the most important members of the village – likely, the elderly – used to gather and discuss.
+One of the main features of Palmavera Nuraghe Complex is the “council room” where the most important members of the village – likely, older members of the group – used to gather and discuss.
 Here, you will see a seat looking like – and probably being – a throne, reserved for the village’s leader.

-The ruins have been excavated for a long time and several objects, some of them very important, have been found and are now kept safe in Alghero and Sassari’s respective archaeological museums.
+The ruins have been excavated for a long time.
+Archeologists found several objects, some of them very important.
+You can now see them in Alghero and Sassari’s respective archaeological museums.

 The most special relic found there is a miniature of the Nuraghe itself, which can help you imagine and understand what its original structure was.

-Unfortunately, Nuraghe Palmavera was abandoned around the 8th century BC because of a terrible fire and has likely been robbed of many treasures by the other populations who set foot in the area.
+Unfortunately, Nuraghe Palmavera was abandoned around the 8th century BC because of a terrible fire.
+Other populations who arrived in the area likely stole many of its treasures.

 Nuraghe Palmavera